WhiskeyKev/WhiskeyKev/README.md

 I mostly work with Ruby on Rails & Nuxt.js right now, but I'm always looking for new cool tech to try!

+You can check me out on [LinkedIn](https://www.linkedin.com/in/kevin-metivier/) too!

 Cya! 🍻

 <!--